ViveTheModder/tenkaichi-anm-bone-replacer/README.md

-# tenkaichi-anm-tail-replacer
+# tenkaichi-anm-bone-replacer
-A command-line modding tool for the PS2 version of Budokai Tenkaichi 2 or 3 that can **edit ANM files from those games**, by **taking the tail bone contents of ANMs** located in a source folder, and **assigning them** to ANMs located in a destination folder.
+A command-line modding tool for the PS2 version of Budokai Tenkaichi 2 or 3 that can **edit ANM files from those games**, by **taking ANY specified bone contents of ANMs** located in a source folder, and **assigning them** to ANMs located in a destination folder.

 For the program to work as intended, the ANM files in both source & destination folders **do not necessarily need to have identical file names**.